laurajul/laurajul.github.io/_projects/2022_Animation_X.md

   %}
 </div>
 <div class="caption">
   Projection mapping test on a replica of the Vilnius city hall to test the final projection.
+Video by Maxim Diehl.
 </div>

----

 The Animation in X-Reality summer school explored the expanded field of animation, encompassing motion capture, projection mapping, sound production, and creative artificial intelligence.
 Participants engaged in practical workshops led by collaborating universities, alongside enriching field trips and cultural activities.